 Maybe you spend quality time in your garage during all seasons and have heavier needs for things like keeping cool or warm, depending.
 As a heating solution, once again solar comes to the rescue, with passive solar heating options on the market.
 Heck, you could even DIY.

 When trying to stay cool, the key is keeping the space open and air circulating.
 A combination of open doors and a shop fan will use much less energy than an air conditioner.
+Ceiling fans aren’t just for the living room and they don’t take up precious floor space.

 Keeping Your Cool